 - Apothecary Bottle: I filled the apothecary bottle on my board with hot honey.

-- Components: Everything listed in the ingredients here are just suggestions – feel free to make any substitutions or adjustments you like!
+- Components: The “ingredients” listed here are all just suggestions – feel free to make any substitutions or adjustments you like!
 You also don’t have to include this many components.
 If you have a large board, you can double up ingredients as needed to fill out the space.

 - Cheeses: Cut the cheeses into slices, cubes, and wedges while they’re cold for ease, but serve them at room temperature for the best tastes and textures.

 - Dietary Variations: Substitute any ingredients you need to in order to meet your and your guests’ taste preferences and dietary needs.
 Use plant-based cheeses to keep the board dairy free, or take inspiration from our keto charcuterie board and Whole30 grazing board to ensure your spread is compliant.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.

 Nutritional values shown are general guidelines and reflect information for 1 serving using the ingredients listed, not including any optional ingredients.
 Actual macros may vary slightly depending on specific brands and types of ingredients used.